rodergstep/k3s-hetzner-template/README.md

 1. Update the `data` section in `kubernetes/apps/postgres/backup-configmap.yaml` with your Storage Box endpoint and desired S3 bucket path.
 2. Create a `SealedSecret` named `postgres-backup-credentials` in the `default` namespace containing your Storage Box username and password as the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` respectively.

+## 6. Configuring Your Application (Kustomize Overlays)

+This project uses Kustomize to manage Kubernetes manifests, separating the base configuration from environment-specific settings.
+This is a best practice that prevents sensitive information from being committed to Git.

+### How it Works

+- **Base Configuration (`kubernetes/apps/`):** This directory contains the generic, non-sensitive Kubernetes manifests for your applications (Django, Celery, etc.).
+This `base` is safe to commit to your Git repository.
+- **Overlays (`kubernetes/overlays/`):** This directory is where you will store your environment-specific configurations.
+Each overlay contains a `kustomization.yaml` that specifies how to patch the `base` configuration.
+- **Name Suffixes:** Each overlay uses a `nameSuffix` (e.g., `-staging`, `-production`) to automatically rename all resources.
+This is the key to creating truly separate deployments for each environment.
+- **`.gitignore`:** The `kubernetes/overlays` directory is listed in the `.gitignore` file. **This is the most important part.** It ensures that your sensitive production configuration is never accidentally committed to your Git repository.

+### Configuration Steps

+1.  **Configure the Base:**
+    - **Root Application:** In `kubernetes/kustomization.yaml`, replace the placeholder Git repository URL (`https://github.com/your-repo/k3s-infra.git`) with your own.
+    - **ConfigMaps:** Review and update any `ConfigMap` files (e.g., `kubernetes/apps/django/configmap.yaml`) with your application's non-sensitive settings.

+2.  **Configure the Overlays:**
+    - **Production:** Navigate to `kubernetes/overlays/production/kustomization.yaml` and replace the placeholder values for your domain, TLS secret, and Docker image tags.
+    - **Staging:** Navigate to `kubernetes/overlays/staging/kustomization.yaml` and replace the placeholder values for your domain, TLS secret, and Docker image tags.
+This overlay is also configured to use a separate database and Redis instance.

 ## 7. Security

 This project is configured with several security best practices: